 Chair: Kate Lonsdale (co-Champion, UKCR)

-For links to webinar recording, see below.
+For links to webinar recording and presenter slides, see below.

 In this webinar we will describe findings of the RESiL RISK project completed by Cardiff University with engagement partners Climate Outreach.

 A nationally representative survey was conducted in October 2019 with 1,401 British respondents to examine public perceptions of climate change, its associated impacts, and to map public support for climate change adaptation and resilience building strategies.
 The presentation highlights clear evidence for a shift in perceptions among the British public regarding the importance of climate change, greater concern and reduced psychological distance, increasing concern about climate impacts more generally coupled with much more salience given to the issue of heat risks, and a general willingness to support steps to address the issue.
 By comparing the current survey results to previous studies conducted in 2010, 2013 and 2016 the webinar will illustrate how public beliefs have altered.